 Artificial Intelligence is used in areas so diverse as when we search on Google, speak to virtual personal assistants such as Siri, Google Now, Cortana or Alexa in various video games, and make purchase predictions and recommendations on websites and music services.

-AI is also used for fraud detection, to produce simple news updates such as financial summaries and sports reports, for security surveillance and even in smart home devices.
+AI is also used for fraud detection, to produce simple news updates such as financial summaries and sports reports, for security surveillance, and even on smart home devices.
 Further, for stock trading, in medical diagnostics for various military applications and, of course, for self-driving cars.
 In most of these cases, we are unaware that AI is involved.

-Specific applications of AI have been around since the late ’50s, and the actual application of the technology seemed like fusion always to be in a distant future.
+Specific applications of AI have existed since the late ’50s, and the actual application of the technology seemed like fusion always seemed to be in the distant future.
 However, in the last five years, speed has accelerated dramatically.

 Speed of innovation